-What’s a Jack and Jill Bathroom?
+What is a Jack and Jill Bathroom?

 The Jack and Jill bathroom gets its name from the nursery rhyme about two siblings.

 By definition, a Jack and Jill bathroom design is a shared bathroom placed in between two bedrooms.
-The bathroom has a door on each side of the room, so that each bedroom has separate access.
+The bathroom has a door on each side of the room so that each bedroom has separate access.
+Most homes with this bathroom layout will also have a third door that leads into the hallway from the bathroom, giving guests access as well.

 Source: commons.wikimedia.org